dylanrh2/Illumio-Assessment/README.md

   - `6` → `tcp`
   - `17` → `udp`
   - `1` → `icmp`
-- Logs that do not match any entry in the lookup table are considered "Untagged."
+- Logs that do not match any entry in the lookup table are considered "Untagged".